Collin-Potter/EspressoTestingExample/README.md

 ## Requirements tested

-- Clicking the 'hide' button while in portrait mode should result in a hidden TextView
+- Clicking the 'hide' button while in portrait mode should result in a hidden TextView and button text changed to 'show'
-- Clicking the 'hide' button while in landscape mode should result in a hidden TextView
+- Clicking the 'hide' button while in landscape mode should result in a hidden TextView and button text changed to 'show'
-- Clicking the 'show' button while in portrait mode should result in a visible TextView
+- Clicking the 'show' button while in portrait mode should result in a visible TextView and button text changed to 'hide'
-- Clicking the 'show' button while in landscape mode should result in a visible TextView
+- Clicking the 'show' button while in landscape mode should result in a visible TextView and button text changed to 'hide'

 All previous tests were also tested with activity interruptions in the form of orientation changes to test state persistence